Kamide/citychat/server/README.md

 ### Python CLI

-To start the server, run:
+To start the server with the Python CLI, run:

 ```bash
 python app.py